 This period is also a time to build good habits, Stayzer says: doing things like paying yourself first, paying off debts (such as student loans), learning to live within your means, and understanding your risk tolerance when it comes to investments.

 “You want to make sure your investments match your stage of life, and you can take more risks when you’re younger,” Stayzer says.
 “If you’re in your 20s investing in a 2 per cent GIC, you’re not getting the potential upside that you deserve.”

 Married with or without children

 Now’s the time to save for major purchases and to continue paying down debt.
 It’s also the chance to take advantage of government initiatives like the First Time Home Buyers’ program, which allows you to use up to $25,000 of your RRSP contributions for a down payment, tax free.

 This is also a time when you want to see whether spousal RRSPs make sense for you.
 A form of income-splitting, they’re used when one spouse earns significantly more income than the other.
 The retirement income is shifted into the hands of the lower tax-bracket spouse, with the higher-income earner contributing to the plan and claiming the tax deduction.

 New parents will also want to consider Registered Education Savings Plans (RESPs) for their kids’ sure-to-cost-a-fortune post-secondary studies.

-Typically these are your peak earning years and when you'll likely benefit the most from an RRSP contribution in terms of a tax refund and tax-deferred growth of your investments.
+Typically these are your peak earning years.
 “Generally speaking, put what you can into RRSPs, although there are exceptions to this,” Schnarr says, noting that Tax-Free Savings Accounts (TFSAs) are another resource worth maxing out.
 And continue paying off debt, she advises.